17 out of 21 people found this review helpfulwrite a review of this game

 The GoodEver since Final Fantasy series reached the "mainstream", its creators have been paying much attention to visuals and cinematic presentation.

 Final Fantasy X is no exception: the first thing you notice when you fire it up are graphics and cutscenes.
-The game does to Playstation 2 what Final Fantasy VII did to Playstation - pushes the console to its limits.
-Not only the character graphics are fabulous - the backgrounds match them fully.
+From a technical viewpoint, the game does to Playstation 2 what Final Fantasy VII did to Playstation - pushes the console to its limits.
+Not only are the character graphics fabulous - the backgrounds match them fully.
 Part of them are still pre-rendered, but there are also some very impressive real-time 3D visuals.

-Narrative has always been an important component in Final Fantasy games, and Final Fantasy X certainly does not disappoint in this aspect.
-In fact, this is probably my favorite Final Fantasy story - a personal, romantic tale with a touch of melancholy and sadness that I'm always ready to appreciate.
+Dramatic storytelling has always been an important component in Final Fantasy games, and Final Fantasy X certainly does not disappoint in this aspect.
+It delivers a personal, romantic tale with a touch of melancholy and sadness that I'm always ready to appreciate.

-Granted, there are optional locations with side-quests and optional bosses the series is famous for.
+Granted, there are still a few optional locations with side quests and optional bosses the series is famous for.
 But the sensation of exploring the world on your own is sorely missed.
 Remember how fun it was to drive vehicles and even breed chocobos to uncover more and more of the world map in Final Fantasy VII?
 Unfortunately, you won't have any of that here.
 You'll travel from one small town to another in a straight line.
 Hostile areas connecting those settlements often consist of plain roads without any branches.
 The only interesting locations are temples where you'll have to solve puzzles to proceed.